 "Though less acute than the exposure which took place as a result of the 1984 MIC release, long-term chronic exposure to mixtures of toxic synthetic chemicals and heavy metals is also likely to have serious consequences for the health and survival of the local population.
 This open, but largely undocumented, contamination must be urgently and effectively addressed such that the communities of Bhopal are no longer exposed to this legacy of pollution."

 On 15 November a class action against UCC and Warren Anderson is filed in the Federal Southern District Court of New York.
 The suit charges UCC and Anderson with grave violations of international law and human rights arising from their "unlawful, reckless and depraved indifference to human life" in perpetrating the disaster.
 The action is dismissed by the court on 28 August 2000.

-On appeal claims regarding contamination of ground water and soil in and around the factory and consequent health damages are directed to the Federal Southern District Court for reconsideration.
+2001 - A court of appeal rules that claims relating to contamination of ground water and soil in and around the Bhopal plant and consequent health damages can be returned to the Federal Southern District Court for reconsideration.

 2002 - On 28 August an application to reduce the criminal charges against Anderson is rejected by the Indian courts.

 In November the Federal Southern District Court of New York forces UCC to release internal documents relating to the Bhopal disaster.

 Documents from 1989, 1990 and 1995 show that UCC knew by 1989 that Indian analyses claiming there was no chemical contamination at the abandoned plant, including those by NEERI, were suspect and that there might be contamination.

 In August Anderson is discovered living in New York State.